Dr. Pelè & The HAPPINESS

 Each of us has within, a magic that is so powerful, so connected to the universe, so truthful and pure.
 And yet, most of us do not know it is even there, let alone how to access its power.
 This 'subconscious' mind of ours is actually the greatest thing we possess.
 The greatest and final frontier is not 'outer space'.
 It is 'inner mind'.
-Tap into the magic in you, and you can achieve any goal you put your mind to.
+Tap into the 'Magic In You', and you can achieve any goal you put your mind to.

 During the pandemic, it became easy to see how simply 'breathing' is a gift.
 In a world that is decaying, we need to remember our way home.
-This song is actually a song of hope, but it was written in the wasteland.
+This song is actually a song of hope, but it was written in the 'Wasteland'.

 This song is in memory of a great business mastermind partner and friend, who succumbed to his battle with cancer in early 2019.
 After years of masterminding remotely, I had never met him, until he invited me to visit a week before he died.
 Robert was a powerful soul on this planet, and most significantly for me, he gave me my name.
 He was the one who insisted I call myself, 'Dr. Pelè' despite my fears in a society where people hold back on educational titles.
-Thank you, Robert, for your friendship.
+Thank you, 'Dear Robert', for your friendship.
 Thank you for my name.